AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 ### Common variables between transient and $\text{RSVD}-\Delta t$

 - `RootDir`: Specifies the root directory path for the simulation.
 - `ResultsDir`: Defines the path to the results directory where output files will be saved.
 This directory must exist within `RootDir`.
-If it does not, the system will create the directory at the specified path.
-Ensure you have write access to the root directory, or an error message will be displayed.
 - `OperatorDir`: Specifies the directory path for the linearized operator matrix.
 If the operator is located in the `RootDir`, you only need to provide the operator name (e.g., `A_GL`).
 Otherwise, specify the relative path to the operator from `RootDir` (e.g., `matrices/A_GL`).
 - `RandSeed`: Indicates the seeding number for random number generation.
 Using the same number of cores and `RandSeed` value allows for repeatable results in simulations.
 - `DiscFlg`: A boolean flag indicating whether to use a discounting strategy.